secure-systems-lab/dsse/envelope.md

 ## Standard JSON envelope

+See [envelope.proto](envelope.proto) for a formal schema.
+(Protobuf is used only to define the schema.
+JSON is the only recommended encoding.)

 The standard data structure for storing a signed message is a JSON message of the following form, called the "JSON envelope":